 On May 31, 2021, the International Kriegsspiel Society was established.
 The purpose of the society is to promote and preserve Kriegsspiel as a hobby for learning and fun, and to engage with professional Kriegsspiel and wargaming communities.

 The association grew and in August 2021 hosted “Grand Gettysburg,” a fictional re-imagining of the battle, which included around 50 participants.
 At that time, it was the largest, real-time, online Kriegsspiel ever played outside of the military.

 Since then, the society continues to host games on a weekly basis, as well as providing training to people who want to learn how to umpire and manage their own games.
 Large play-by-post games are also offered, with the largest (WWII – D-Day) now including about 100 persons (as of spring, 2022).
-The community has no formal membership requirements or roster, but about 1,600* persons have joined the Discord Server, and another 1,300* follow the community on YouTube.
+The community has no formal membership requirements or roster, but over 2,000* persons have joined the Discord Server, and another 1,630* follow the community on YouTube.

 Several members have pioneered improved systems of play, created digital assets and modules, as well as maps for use.
 The community also offers support and expertise to anyone interested in in the game for any reason.

 * Last updated in February 2024

 Learn about some of our members, their experience with and approach to Kriegsspiel.

 Jan is a staff member and Master Umpire of the International Kriegsspiel Society.
 Recently, he spoke with Betsy Josyln of Connection Next Generation about the community and Kriegsspiel.

 With more than 2,000 members on the Discord server and more than 350 members in the Facebook group, the International Kriegsspiel Society has members all around the world.
 Some regions are still under-represented, though, and we strive to spread the enthusiasm for Kriegsspiel as much as we can.
 Come join the IKS and begin your awesome ride into the world of civilian recreational Kriegsspiel.